We run a documentary film company called Two Raven Films., specialising in political and current affairs topics.

 Otherwise there is a pay-and-play version available on the documentary maker’s website Vimeo (a sort of posh YouTube), here.
 It is around $4.

-It is based on my book Sweden in a Time of Immigration, a political and sociological look at events in Sweden of the past few years.
+It is based on my book Sweden, Dying to be Multicultural , a political and sociological look at events in Sweden of the past few years.
 It looks at the globalist mindset of the Swedish elites and how it challenges the traditional, nation-centred values that made Sweden one of the most successful societies in the late twentieth century.

 The immigration that Sweden is experiencing is not paying for itself, and has the potential to transform Sweden quite dramatically.
 There is a mismatch in that those who are most enthusiastic about immigration – the upper middle classes – are the least threatened by its negative consequences in the short term, since they are insulated by their incomes and jobs from having to rub shoulders with migrants in the way the working classes are forced to do.

 I visited the town where I grew up, Malmo, which is becoming more and more of a tax burden on the rest of Sweden the more multicultural it gets, thus contradicting the blithely confident prediction that migration, apart from all its “positive cultural sides”, was a boon to the economy.
 The school results are tanking, the Jews have left the city (due to Muslim antisemitism), and the murder rate, at least for 2017 so far, is as high as Chicago’s.